Commercial Sod Installation • Palm Beach County

 Soil profile & chemistry

-We evaluate texture, compaction depth, organic matter, and pH.
-Commercial sites often have builder fill, rock, or construction debris that needs to be addressed before sod can root.
+Texture, compaction depth, organic matter, and pH all get evaluated.
+Commercial sites often have builder fill, embedded rock, or construction debris that needs to be addressed before sod has any chance of rooting properly.

 Irrigation coverage & pressure

-We run every zone and check head-to-head coverage, pressure, spray patterns, and run times.
-Coverage gaps are the number-one reason commercial sod fails within the first 90 days.
+Every zone gets run and checked for head-to-head coverage, pressure consistency, spray patterns, and run times.
+Coverage gaps are the leading reason commercial sod fails within the first 90 days — this step isn’t optional.

 Grade, drainage & hardscape interfaces

-Low spots that hold water, negative grade toward buildings, and poor transitions at curbs or walkways all get flagged.
-We note proposed corrections with quantities in the scope.
+Low spots that hold water, negative grade toward buildings, and poor transitions at curbs or walkways all get flagged and quantified in the proposal — not discovered after installation has started.

 Sun mapping & microclimate

-Building shadows, tree canopy, and reflected heat from parking areas all affect variety selection.
-We map conditions across the site so the right grass goes in the right zones.
+Building shadows, tree canopy, and reflected heat from parking areas all affect which variety belongs in which zone.
+Conditions get mapped across the site so the right grass goes in the right place.

 Access, staging & logistics

-Gate widths, pallet drop zones, soil delivery access, tenant parking, pedestrian routing, and surface protection—planned before day one so the job runs clean.
+Gate widths, pallet drop zones, soil delivery access, tenant parking, pedestrian routing, and surface protection all get planned before day one — so the job runs clean and doesn’t create problems for operations.

 What to expect